 - Reconsideration (Business): 800-453-9719

 If you understand the restrictions of the Chase 5/24 rule, you should be able to navigate it without much issue.
-This is the most restrictive credit card application rule out there and it is the reason we always recommend that Chase cards should be among the very first you apply for.
+This is among the most restrictive credit card application rules out there.